Staff

 BOARD MEMBER

-Mark Trahant is editor of Indian Country Today, a daily digital news platform that covers the Indigenous world, including American Indians, Alaska Natives and Fist Nations.
-He was a recent Atwood Chair of Journalism at the University of Alaska Anchorage.
-Trahant is former editor of the the editorial page for the Seattle Post-Intelligencer.
+Mark Trahant is editor-at-large for ICT, a daily digital news platform that covers the Indigenous world, including American Indians, Alaska Natives and First Nations.
+He is a past Atwood Chair of Journalism at the University of Alaska Anchorage.
+Trahant is former editor of the editorial page for the Seattle Post-Intelligencer.
 He also worked at The Seattle Times, Arizona Republic, The Salt Lake City Tribune, Moscow- Pullman Daily News, the Navajo Times, Navajo Nation Today and the Sho-Ban News.
 He is a member of Idaho’s Shoshone-Bannock Tribe and is former president of the Native American Journalists Association.
 He was recently inducted into the American Academy of Arts and Sciences.

 headshot bw.jpg